 Coir is one of the oldest industries in India.
-It contributes significantly to the economy of the country’s major coconut-producing states, i.e. Maharashtra, Karnataka, Andhra Pradesh, Kerala, Tamil Nadu, Goa, Assam, Orissa, Andaman & Nicobar, Pondicherry, Lakshadweep, etc. India, the major global coconut producer, accounts for more than two third of the world’s coir and coir products production.
-India along with Sri Lanka accounts for about 90% of the total global coir fibre production.
-India produces about 280,000 metric tonnes (MT) of coir fibre annually.
+It contributes significantly to the economy of the country’s major coconut-producing states, i.e., Maharashtra, Karnataka, Andhra Pradesh, Kerala, Tamil Nadu, Goa, Assam, Orissa, Andaman & Nicobar, Pondicherry, Lakshadweep, etc. India, the major global coconut producer, accounts for more than two-thirds of the world’s coir and coir products production.
+Global annual coir production is about 350,000 metric tons (MT) of which India along with Sri Lanka accounts for about 90% of the total global coir fiber production.

 The coir industry employs about 5.5 lakh (0.55 million) people in the country.
 Kerala accounts for about 61% of India’s coconut production, and 85% of coir products.
 The industry is a good source of employment in the country’s rural economy, especially for the women population.